Swarm Intelligence: A Reading Note

 Chapter 5: Genes and Memes

-The evolution of populations and the transformation of societies share many similarities.
-Genetic inheritance occurs across generations through selection, crossover, and mutation, ultimately leading to offspring.
-The term "meme," originating from the Greek word "mimeme" meaning "imitation," can be considered the evolutionary gene of culture.
-When a person generates an idea, and it is transmitted to others through social interaction and learning, the idea is retained if accepted by others.
-However, these ideas are not static; others may integrate their own thoughts, restructure the idea with their cognition, or generate new ideas before passing them on.
+The evolution of populations and the transformation of societies share deep structural parallels.
+Genetic inheritance operates across generations through selection, crossover, and mutation.
+The meme (from the Greek mimeme, "imitation") is its cultural analogue.
+When a person generates an idea and transmits it through social interaction, the idea persists if others accept it.
+But ideas do not replicate intact.
+Recipients integrate their own cognition, restructure the original, or generate novel variants before passing them on.

-John Holland proposed the Genetic Algorithm in the 1960s, a search algorithm for solving optimization problems.
-Problems are encoded as chromosomes, with each gene representing a parameter, and a chromosome representing a possible solution.
-Adding a fitness function evaluates the quality of the chromosomal solutions.
-The evolutionary process—selection, crossover, mutation, and offspring generation—ensues, ultimately converging the chromosomes to an optimal solution.
-Holland's initial goal with this algorithm was to study adaptive systems (Holland, 1975, 1992), though its current application in engineering mainly focuses on optimization.
+John Holland proposed the genetic algorithm in the 1960s as a search method for optimization problems.
+Solutions are encoded as chromosomes, each gene representing a parameter, and a fitness function evaluates solution quality.
+The population evolves through selection, crossover, and mutation until chromosomes converge toward an optimum.
+Holland's original aim was to study adaptive systems (Holland, 1975, 1992), though engineering applications have narrowed its use to optimization.

-Simultaneously, Cowan and Reynolds proposed the Cultural Algorithm.
-A key difference between gene and meme evolution is that the mind itself is a system with memory and beliefs, processing external stimuli and internal cognition.
-Like the Genetic Algorithm, the Cultural Algorithm generates a population of potential solutions that evolve over time.
-However, it incorporates mechanisms of memory and belief into the algorithm, divided into two layers: a population space for regular evolutionary processes and a belief space representing the collective memory of the population, signifying ways to change and adjust individuals.
-The belief space mutates individuals in the population space, which in turn selects individuals and updates the belief space's adjustment methods.
-Both spaces evolve independently, creating a reciprocal interaction (R. Reynolds, 1994; Cowan & Reynolds, 1999).
+Cowan and Reynolds introduced the cultural algorithm, which captures a distinction the genetic algorithm ignores: the mind is a system with memory and beliefs that processes both external stimuli and internal cognition.
+Like the genetic algorithm, the cultural algorithm evolves a population of candidate solutions.
+But it operates on two layers.
+A population space handles standard evolutionary dynamics.
+A belief space stores the collective memory of the population, encoding strategies for modifying individuals.
+The belief space mutates individuals in the population space; the population space, in turn, selects high-performing individuals and updates the belief space's adjustment methods.
+Both layers evolve independently while shaping each other (Reynolds, 1994; Cowan & Reynolds, 1999).

 Holland, J. H. (1975).
 Adaptation in natural and artificial systems: An introductory analysis with applications to biology, control, and artificial intelligence.
 Oxford, England: U Michigan Press.